 - Only make adjustments within the recommended range. - Ride slowly to start with after making adjustments to get the feel of the new handling characteristic. - Adjust the compression damping of the fork. ( p.
-14) - Adjust the spring preload of the fork. ( p.
-16)
+14) - Adjust the rebound damping of the fork. (p.
+15) - Adjust the spring preload of the fork. ( p.
+15)

-6.1 Checks and maintenance measures when preparing for use
+5.2 Checks and maintenance measures when preparing for use